M64GitHub/movy/README.md

 ## Core Concepts

-**movy** is organized around a few core types that coordinate how visuals are drawn, animated, and composed on screen.
+**movy** is organized around a few core types that coordinate how visuals are drawn, animated, and composed on screen:

 ### Rendering Engine Concepts

-**movy**'s rendering engine is centered around composable surfaces and reusable visual logic.

 - **RenderSurface** is the foundational structure — a 2D matrix of pixels (with optional text overlays) that anything visual draws onto.
 It can be resized, cleared, and converted to ANSI via `.toAnsi()`.